Ability Shetland granted £120k - The Shetland Times

 Ability Shetland granted £120k

-Ability Shetland have secured a three-year grant of £120,000 following their successful funding bid to Children in Need.
+Ability Shetland has secured a three-year grant of £120,000 following their successful funding bid to Children in Need.

 Stephanie Bain, team leader for Ability Shetland said: “We are delighted.
 This funding gives us, and the families who require our support, a bit of security for the next three years.